readthedocs/readthedocs.org/docs/user/tutorial/index.rst

 #.
 Navigate to your GitHub repository, click the branch selector, type ``1.0.x``, and click "Create branch: 1.0.x from 'main'" (more information `in the GitHub documentation`__).

 #.
-Check that now have version ``1.0.x`` in your :term:`project home`, click on the :guilabel:`Versions` button, and under "Active Versions" you will see two entries:
+Check that you now have version ``1.0.x`` in your :term:`project home`, click on the :guilabel:`Versions` button, and under "Active Versions" you will see two entries:

   - The ``latest`` version, pointing to the ``main`` branch.
   - A new ``stable`` version, pointing to the ``origin/1.0.x`` branch.